 STEPHEN: Well, Swami Kripalu was one of the great kundalini yogis of the last century.
-When he came here to be with us for a couple of years just before he died, he took a look around, and said “You western disciples should really be practicing Karma yoga.”
+When he came here to be with us for a couple of years just before he died, he took a look around, and said, “You western disciples should really be practicing Karma yoga.”

 Kundalini yoga is a highly esoteric practice.
-Maybe 1% out of every 500 gets enlightened.
+Maybe one percent out of every 500 gets enlightened.
 But you guys do not have to be monks or nuns, you are going to be living in this world, the Gita should be your text and you should be doing Karma yoga.
 This whole Kriplau organization, and my exposure, were all based on how to live your life in the world.

-STEPHEN: Exactly – the Gita itself was a huge breakthrough in Indian philosophy.
+STEPHEN: Exactly—the Gita itself was a huge breakthrough in Indian philosophy.
 It was a highly integrative scripture that really dealt with the problem of how to live in the world, whereas all the preceding scriptures were about how to withdraw from the world.

 This makes the Gita extremely important for our world right now, and I am glad to see that it is showing up in corporate offices.
 The Gita appears to be replacing the Art of War.
 I got very interested in Patanjali and the Yoga Sutras probably because of my experience as a psychotherapist and psychologist.

-The Yoga Sutras dispense of all religious archetypes, the storytelling – there is no story, no characters.
+The Yoga Sutras dispense of all religious archetypes, the storytelling—there is no story, no characters.
 It is really a very sophisticated cognitive psychology.
 That is what drew me to it.
 It is similar to Buddhadharma in many ways.

-BOB: A very strong Buddhist influence.
+BOB: A strong Buddhist influence.

-So I was initially more interested in the really sophisticated psychology of the Yoga Sutras, because I came out of Buddhism.
+So I was initially more interested in the really sophisticated psychology of the Yoga Sutras because I came out of Buddhism.
 I was in graduate school, I ran into Chogyam Trungpa Rinpoche in Cambridge, who was one of the great Crazy Wisdom gurus.

-BOB: By the way, the publisher of Elephant Journal, Waylon Lewis, lives in Boulder.
+BOB: By the way, the editor-in-chief of Elephant Journal, Waylon Lewis, lives in Boulder.
 His parents were devotees of Trungpa.
-He grew up with him like an uncle, and that is why Elephant Journal has very strong Buddhist roots.
+He grew up with him like an uncle, and that is why Elephant Journal has strong Buddhist roots.
 Waylon writes about the influence Trungpa had on him, and it still informs Elephant Journal in a big way.

 STEPHEN: That does not surprise me, because Trungpa was one of the first guys to transmit Eastern teachings into American culture, and is still extremely influential.
 He was hugely influential on me.
 That’s what I ran into.